 Timothy joined Watsi on November 10th, 2014.
 One year ago, Timothy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Timothy's most recent donation supported Florence, a small-scale farmer from Kenya, to fund thyroidectomy surgery.
+Timothy's most recent donation supported Emmanuel, a 9-year-old boy from Kenya, to fund leg surgery so he can walk again.

 Florence is a loving mother of seven.
 She and her husband work as small-scale farmers and live in a grass-thatched home with their family.
 Her husband also takes on masonry work to help earn more income.
 Over a decade ago, Florence began to experience troubling symptoms, including a swelling on her neck.
 After she gave birth to her last-born child, she visited a local health center where doctors determined she was experiencing a pregnancy-related condition that would heal soon.
 However, Florence’s symptoms never improved, and the swelling increased over time.
 When Florence learned about our medical partner, African Mission Healthcare (AMH), and their successful thyroid removal treatments, she visited AMH care center for review.
 Doctors diagnosed her condition as a multinodular goiter, which is an abnormal enlargement of the thyroid gland.
 Florence will need surgery to address her symptoms and ensure she can finally heal.
 Fortunately, Florence will undergo a thyroidectomy on January 10th at AMH’s care center.
 Surgeons will remove all or part of her thyroid gland.
 AMH is requesting $936 to fund Florence’s procedure.
 Florence shared, “I would like to have my strength back again.
 My children need my efforts as a mother.”